alizare1/super-mario/README.md

 # Super Mario
-This clone of Super Mario Bros was created as an asssignment for Advanced Programming course in University at Tehran.
+This clone of Super Mario Bros was created as an asssignment for Advanced Programming course at University of Tehran.

 It is written with [RSDL](https://github.com/UTAP/RSDL) (SDL2 Wrapper).
 Note that using inheritance and polymorphism was forbidden for this project, which made it a bit messy.